Welcome to Fircrest/Ruston Municipal Court

 Modifications to court operations are as follows:

-- Criminal cases will be held electronically through December 31, 2020.
+- Criminal cases will be held electronically until further notice.
 A summons will be sent to the address on file.
 Failure to appear will result in a bench warrant for your arrest.

 - Civil infractions will be heard by hearings-by-mail.